Novel neutron decay mode inside neutron stars: Conclusion

 As illustrated by Fig.~\ref{fig6} the presence of dark matter increases rapidly in heavier neutron stars, suggesting that we should investigate heavier neutron stars to study this mode of neutron decay.
 After the decay the moment of inertia of the neutron star is reduced, as illustrated in Fig.~\ref{fig5}, which requires that after the decay the NS should spin up.
 From Fig.~\ref{fig7} we see that the dark matter remains inside the NS, with most of the dark matter inside the inner core.

 From the conservation of total baryon number and total energy, Tables ~\ref{Table:1} and ~\ref{Table:2} indicate that for the decay to take place the dark matter inside the neutron must heat up by around 6 MeV.
+Therefore, a tiny amount of heat will be radiated in a few seconds by the Urca process while the DM will take considerably longer time to cool.
+The DM matter cooling will primarily take place by DM-DM collision creating neutrons which are only partially Pauli blocked due rapid nuclear matter cooling because the cooling of nuclear matter will be much faster than the decay rate.
+Although the mechanism of DM cooling will be slower than the rate of neutron decay into dark matter, yet it will cool down the neutron star eventually.
 Although the heating of dark matter does not cause a significant change in radius or moment of inertia compared to the neutron star properties at 0$^\circ K$, the total change in radius and moment of inertia before and after the decay is significant.
 Therefore, if neutrons decay into dark matter in this way, the NS must spin-up.
 Whether or not such a spin-up can be observed is a challenge for future work.